drawveloper/remote/README.md

 - A JSON object.
 - A path to any file.
+- A path to any directory (Remote will locate the requested file in the directory).

 When any of these URL's are requested, remote will serve the given resource.